 How the Milwaukee-based SmashBoxx pulls off its productions

-June 28, 2018 by Bennett Wineka in Livewire with 0 comments
+June 28, 2018 by Bennett Wineka in Livewire, Video with 0 comments

 Disc golf media outfit SmashBoxxTV was profiled by video technology company Teradek for using its cellular bonding device during its video livestreams.
 The profile was published to the company’s blog, which regularly highlights how people and companies utilize their products.
 Teradek designs and produces video equipment for “for broadcast, cinema, and general imaging applications.”